 As students of Shotokan Karate we know that kata lies at the heart of our training.

-Each of these two scenarios therefore requires a totally different mindset.
+Each of these two different scenarios requires a totally different mindset.

 So, I ask you again.

-Whether you know it or not, your choice each time says a lot about you.
+Whether you know it or not your answer says a lot about you.

 As for me function would be my first choice.